Kskilla/spectrostatics/README.md

 # Spectrostatics

-**Spectrostatics** es un experimento audiovisual en forma de *glitch-browser*.
+**Spectrostatics** is an audiovisual experiment in the form of a *glitch-browser*.
-Permite cargar imágenes y sonidos para combinarlos en un loop infinito:
-la imagen se desplaza en scroll continuo, el sonido acompaña, y juntos generan
-un paisaje visual-sonoro en permanente variación.
+It allows you to upload images and sounds to combine them in an infinite loop:
+the image scrolls endlessly, the sound accompanies it, and together they generate
+a visual–sonic landscape in constant variation.

 ---

-## ✨ Manifiesto de origen
+## ✨ Origin Manifesto

-Este proyecto fue posible **sin experiencia previa en programación**.
-Surge del diálogo entre lenguaje humano e inteligencia artificial,
-donde la IA funciona como traductora entre ideas y código.

-Más que un desarrollo técnico, *Spectrostatics* es un acto de mediación:
-un puente entre la intuición estética y la materialización en la web.
-La finalidad no es la perfección del software, sino abrir un espacio creativo
-donde **imagen y sonido se entrelazan en bucle infinito**.
+This project was created **without prior programming experience**.
+It emerged from a dialogue between human language and artificial intelligence,
+where AI works as a translator between ideas and code.

+Rather than a technical development, *Spectrostatics* is an act of mediation:
+a bridge between aesthetic intuition and materialization on the web.
+The aim is not software perfection but to open a creative space
+where **image and sound intertwine in an infinite loop**.

 ---

-## ⚠️ Advertencia
+## ⚠️ Warning

-*Spectrostatics* genera y procesa audio en tiempo real.
-Algunas combinaciones pueden resultar **estridentes o repetitivas**
-y causar fatiga auditiva.

-- Usa auriculares con precaución.
-- Ajusta el volumen antes de comenzar.
-- Interrumpe la reproducción si notas incomodidad (pitidos, mareo o cansancio).
+*Spectrostatics* generates and processes audio in real time.
+Some combinations may become **harsh or repetitive**
+and cause listening fatigue.

+- Use headphones with caution.
+- Adjust the volume before starting.
+- Stop playback if you feel discomfort (ringing, dizziness, tiredness).

 ---

-## 🚀 Uso
+## 🚀 Usage

-1. Abre la aplicación desplegada en la web (URL en Vercel u otro host).
-2. Carga una **imagen** (o arrástrala al área principal).
-3. Carga un **archivo de audio** o activa el **micrófono**.
-4. Pulsa **Start**: la imagen comenzará a desplazarse en bucle,
-   modulada por el sonido.
+1. Open the deployed application on the web (Vercel URL or other host).
+2. Upload an **image** (or drag it into the main area).
+3. Upload an **audio file** or activate the **microphone**.
+4. Press **Start**: the image will begin scrolling in a loop,
+   modulated by the sound.

 ---

-## 🛠️ Estado del proyecto (WIP)
+## 🛠️ Project status (WIP)

-*Spectrostatics* está en desarrollo activo (**Work In Progress**).
+*Spectrostatics* is under active development (**Work In Progress**).
-La versión actual ofrece la base del loop visual-sonoro,
-pero en futuras actualizaciones se añadirán:

-- Más **efectos glitch visuales** (distorsión, pixelado, desplazamiento de color).
+The current version offers the basis of the visual–sound loop,
+but future updates will add:

+- More **visual glitch effects** (distortion, pixelation, color shift).
-- Más **efectos glitch sonoros** (procesado en tiempo real, delays, saturación).
+- More **sound glitch effects** (real-time processing, delays, saturation).
-- Mejoras en **UI y rendimiento** para dispositivos móviles y tablets.
+- Improvements in **UI and performance** for mobile and tablets.

 ---

-## 📂 Estructura del repositorio
+## 📂 Repository structure

-- `src/` – Código fuente (React + Vite).
+- `src/` – Source code (React + Vite).
-- `public/` – Recursos estáticos (imágenes, iconos).
+- `public/` – Static assets (images, icons).
-- `index.html` – Punto de entrada de la aplicación.
+- `index.html` – Application entry point.
-- `README.md` – Este documento.
+- `README.md` – This document.
+- `README.es.md` – Spanish version.

 ---

-## 📜 Licencia
+## 📜 License

-Uso libre para fines artísticos, experimentales y educativos.
-Si reutilizas o modificas este proyecto, menciona su origen:
+Free to use for artistic, experimental, and educational purposes.
+If you reuse or modify this project, please credit its origin:
 **Spectrostatics (2025)**.